Family provision claims explained

 If you believe you have grounds for a family provision claim, you may wish to:

-2. Document your financial situation, including income, expenses, and any assets you own.
+People often document their financial situation, including income, expenses, and any assets they own.

-3. Collect evidence of your relationship with the deceased and any financial dependency.
+People often collect evidence of their relationship with the deceased and any financial dependency.

-4. Check the relevant state or territory succession laws to confirm your eligibility status.
+People often look into the relevant state or territory succession laws regarding eligibility status.

-5. Identify the time limit for lodging a claim in your jurisdiction.
+People often look into the time limit for lodging a claim in the relevant jurisdiction.

 How LawConnect can help